 Richards, John Edward, Legal Papers, 1860-1936, (C2155)

-Legal papers of J.E.
+The papers of John Edward Richards contain photostats of legal papers of J.E.
 Richards of Moscow Mills, MO, his immediate family, contemporaries, and descendants.
-Stock certificates, leases, deeds, insurance policy, and bills.
+Stock certificates, leases, deeds, insurance policy, and bills are included.

 Ringolsky, Issie J. (1864-1941) Papers, 1894-1915, (K0993)